enoweb |

 Brian contributes to two tracks on Fovea Hex's new album Here Is Where We Used To Sing: Clock of the Long Now Bells on "Falling Things (Where Does A Girl Begin?", and Starry Keyboards on "Every Evening".

-Some audience video of the Eno-Robertson visuals accompanying the Frost-Bjarnason Music for Solaris.
+video of the Eno-Robertson visuals accompanying the Frost-Bjarnason Music

 Gresham College has posted the Long Finance seminar on Vimeo.